Is Japanese a difficult language?

 Are scholarships available for studying Japanese in the United States?

 Scholarships are available for the summer intensive language program at Pitt.
-Contact Paula Locante for details.
+Contact Stephen Luft for details.
+You're qualified to apply for other types of financial aid fro, the Asian Studies Center.

 Where can I go to find more information about Pitt’s Japanese Language Program?